+Also, you will want to know where you are going to drain the humidifier if you purchase a bypass or powered whole house humidifier.
 Does your utility room already have a floor drain?
 You can then send the humidifier water to the floor drain.

 If you don’t have a floor drain, you may be able to send it to an existing sump pump or to a condensate pump.
 The condensate pump (which may be right next to the furnace already) or the sump pump will send the water to the outside or possibly to a utility sink.

 Where you drain the humidifier is something to think about before you buy a bypass whole house humidifier.

 How To Install A Central Humidifier For Your Home?